How nature-based solutions support CORSIA and responsible airline offsetting

 Support origination projects

 Rather than purchasing secondary market carbon credits, airlines can make direct investments in origination projects.
-By working with trusted partners like Earthly, airlines can help fund new, high-integrity NBS initiatives that actively restore degraded ecosystems.
+By working with trusted partners like Earthly, airlines can help fund new, high-integrity NBS initiatives that actively restore degraded ecosystems and provide long-term climate benefits.

 Supporting origination projects